 Education Out Loud received 173 applications based in 59 countries for this second open call for applications under Operational Component 3 which closed in September 2020.
 Under this component, grants are provided to organisations working to create a stronger global and transnational enabling environment for national civil society advocacy and transparency efforts, change strategic policies and practices, and increase transnational civil society alliances’ capacities.
 With the award of grants to these five alliances, Education Out Loud has now granted all available funding under this Operational Component 3.

 We warmly welcome the five alliances and look forward to working with them.

 Read more about the five alliances and their projects below.

-Implemented by Oxfam IBIS, with a total allocation of US$72,8 million from the Global Partnership for Education (GPE), Education Out Loud is the world’s largest fund dedicated to supporting civil society’s role in shaping education policy to better meet the needs of communities with a focus on the most vulnerable and marginalised people.
+Implemented by Oxfam Denmark, with a total allocation of US$72,8 million from the Global Partnership for Education (GPE), Education Out Loud is the world’s largest fund dedicated to supporting civil society’s role in shaping education policy to better meet the needs of communities with a focus on the most vulnerable and marginalised people.

 Girls Education Advocacy in the Region (GEAR)

 Implementing organisations: Students and Youth Working on reproductive Health Action Team (SAYWHAT) (lead), Farming Communities Education Trust (FACET), Girls Activists Youth Organization (GAYO) & National Action for Quality Education in Zambia (NAQEZ)